๐ŸŒ‹ Hiking Mt. Fuji: My Honest Review & Tips

 • Shops โ€“ There are a few shops where you can purchase simple food, souvenirs, and beverages.
 Thereโ€™s even a post office where you can send a postcard from Japanโ€™s tallest mountain.
 All the shops open around 6 am.

-• Shelters โ€“ The top tends to be extremely cold and windy, and there are very few shelters.
+• Shelters โ€“ The top tends to be extremely cold and windy with very few shelters.
 Since the shops donโ€™t open until 6 am, prepare accordingly.

 • Extra hiking โ€“ You can also do extra hiking at the top.
 A walk around the craterโ€™s rim takes about an hour and passes some shrines.